matteo-convertino/vosk-build-model/README.md

 # Build model for Vosk
 This guide tries to explain how to create your own compatible model with [vosk](https://alphacephei.com/vosk/), with the use of [kaldi](https://kaldi-asr.org/).
-I state that I am not an expert on the kaldi project and on the technology behind speech recognition and machine learning in general but, given the difficulty I had in creating my model, I still wanted to share a little guide about this.
+I state that I am not an expert on the kaldi project and on the technology behind speech recognition and deep learning in general but, given the difficulty I had in creating my model, I still wanted to share a little guide about this.
 I also apologize if the English level of this guide will be bad.

 *Read this in other languages: [Italian](README.it.md)*